-6.4.5 Aggregates Resources and Extractive Industry
+6.4.5 Aggregate Resources and Extractive Industry

 Notwithstanding the recent downturn, extractive enterprises can make a significant contribution to the long-term economic well-being of County Wexford, through providing direct employment opportunities and as a local source of raw materials, particularly for the construction industry.
-The Council will therefore facilitate appropriately sited, designed and managed extractive enterprises.
-At the same time, having regard to the potential significant harm which can affect environmental, agricultural, residential, tourist, recreational, landscape and heritage, the Council must also seek to prevent and take action against poorly sited, designed and inconsiderately managed extractive sites.
+The Council will therefore facilitate appropriately sited, designed and well managed extractive enterprises.
+At the same time, having regard to the potential significant harm which can affect environmental, agricultural, residential, tourist, recreational, landscape and heritage interests, the Council must also seek to prevent and take action against poorly sited, designed and inconsiderately managed extractive sites.
+The Council will also seek to ensure that site security and health and safety is given high priority through the imposition and enforcement of conditions with regard to site security and warning signs.
+The Council will also report apparent dangerous situations or practices to the appropriate authorities.

-A thorough examination of quarrying activity in the County has been / will be undertaken by the Council in 2011/2012 further to Section 261a of the Planning and Development Act 2000 (as amended).
-This process has enabled the Council to obtain a clearer picture of the current extractive industry activity in the County and the scale of work required to ensure on-going compliance with conditions.
+A thorough examination of quarrying activity in the county has been undertaken by the Council in 2011/2012 further to Section 261a of the Planning and Development Act 2000 (as amended).
+This process has enabled the Council to obtain a clearer picture of the current extractive industry activity in the county and the scale of work required to ensure on-going compliance with conditions.

 This section of the Plan has had regard to Quarries and Ancillary Activities: Guidelines for Planning Authorities (DEHLG, 2004).
 Inter alia, these guidelines require that Local Authorities identify the location of important deposits of aggregate resources within their area, particularly those deposits of regional or national importance, with a view to safeguarding unworked important deposits, including sand and gravel, for future extraction.
-The Geological Survey of Ireland (GSI) has been preparing aggregate potential maps for the whole Country.
+The Geological Survey of Ireland (GSI) has been preparing aggregate potential maps for the whole country.
 When the maps become available, the Council will consider how it intends to balance the need for non-extractive rural development and amenity with the need to protect those important aggregate resources for possible future use.

-To prohibit quarrying development which could significantly impact on the areas designated as being of European importance (such as cSACs and SPAs) where significant detrimental impacts cannot be satisfactorily mitigated, even if significant aggregate resources are identified in such areas by the GSI.
+To prohibit extractive industry development which could significantly impact on the areas designated as being of European and National importance (such as SACs, cSACs, SPAs, NHAs and pNHAs) where significant detrimental impacts cannot be satisfactorily mitigated, even if significant aggregate resources are identified in such areas by the GSI.
 A strict precautionary approach will be taken where designated sites will be affected.

-Extractive industry sites can themselves create important new habitats, and further to the key objective of this Plan to protect and enhance the County's unique natural heritage and biodiversity, while promoting and developing its cultural, educational and eco-tourism potential in a sustainable manner, the Council will require that the operators of all proposed quarrying sites maximise the bio-diversity potential of their site by including proposals which promote bio-diversity throughout the working life and restoration of the quarry in their application.
+Extractive industry sites can themselves create important new habitats, and further to the key objective of this Plan to protect and enhance the county's unique natural heritage and biodiversity, while promoting and developing its cultural, educational and eco-tourism potential in a sustainable manner, the Council will require that the operators of all proposed extractive industry developments maximise the biodiversity potential of their site by including proposals which promote bio-diversity throughout the working life and restoration of the quarry in their application.